rust-lang/rust/text/0000-async_await.md

 [motivation]: #motivation

-High performance network services frequently use asynchronous IO, rather than blocking IO, becuase it can be easier to get optimal performance when handling many concurrent connections.
+High performance network services frequently use asynchronous IO, rather than blocking IO, because it can be easier to get optimal performance when handling many concurrent connections.
 Rust has seen some adoption in the network services space, and we wish to continue to enable those users - and to enable adoption by other users - by making it more ergonomic to write asynchronous network services in Rust.

 The development of asynchronous IO in Rust has gone through multiple phases.
-Prior to 1.0, we experimented with having a greenthreading runtime built into the language.
+Prior to 1.0, we experimented with having a green-threading runtime built into the language.
 However, this proved too opinionated - because it impacted every program written in Rust - and it was removed shortly before 1.0.
 After 1.0, asynchronous IO initially focused around the mio library, which provided an